 Program 2.1.2 Single-Room Occupancy Units (SROs): The City will encourage the construction of SROs for housing for households with extremely low incomes.
 SROs are allowed with a Conditional Use Permit in the C-1 zoning district.
 The City will seek opportunities to facilitate the conversion of underutilized buildings or sites for the construction of SROs.
-Prioritize potential projects in higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas and the neighborhoods near San Rafael Aztecs and the Miramonte Specific Plan area.
+Prioritize potential projects in higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas, the neighborhood east of Orchard Lane and north of La Colina Street in the northeast part of the city and the Miramonte Specific Plan area.